Dengue worldwide overview

 ECDC assessment

 Chikungunya virus disease and dengue affect people in most countries of the tropics and sub-tropics.
-EU/EEA citizens travelling to the affected areas should apply personal protective measures against mosquito bites.
+EU/EEA citizens travelling to and living in the affected areas should apply personal protective measures against mosquito bites.

 The likelihood of onward transmission of dengue and chikungunya virus in mainland EU/EEA is linked to importation of the virus by viraemic travellers into receptive areas with established and active competent vectors (e.g. Aedes albopictus and Aedes aegypti).
 Aedes albopictus is established in a large part of Europe.
-Aedes aegypti is established notably in Cyprus, on the eastern shores of the Black Sea and in the outermost region of Madeira.
+In Europe and neighbouring areas, Aedes aegypti is established in Cyprus, on the eastern shores of the Black Sea, and in the outermost region of Madeira.

-All autochthonous outbreaks of CHIVD and dengue in mainland EU/EEA have so far occurred between June and November.
+All autochthonous outbreaks of CHIKVD and dengue in mainland EU/EEA have so far occurred between June and November.

 N.B: The data presented in this report originates from both official public health authorities and nonofficial sources, such as news media.
 Data completeness depends on the availability of reports from surveillance systems and their accuracy, which varies between countries.
 All data should be interpreted with caution and comparisons, particularly across countries, avoided, due to underreporting, variations in surveillance system structure, varying case definitions between countries and over time, and use of syndromic definitions.